-Either a single geologic repository or the recent CIS proposal by Holtec at the Eddy-Lea site midway between Carlsbad and Hobbs NM14 (which may be a good place for a HELLMSS-MELO compliant facility) includes the concept that spent fuel would be transported across the country to those consolidated sites, resulting in transportation over very large distances and then requiring a second move to a permanent repository, wherever that may be in the future.
+Either a single geologic repository or a single large CIS facility includes the concept that spent fuel would be transported across the country to those consolidated sites, resulting in transportation over very large distances and then requiring a second move to a permanent repository, if and when that ever happens.
 Residents are rightly concerned about this possibility exacerbated by the fact that rail transportation routes typically run right through the middle of cities.
+We must say, however, that it is probably quite reasonable to transport spent fuel out of California (and any locations west of the Rocky Mountain range, approximately 104° longitude - approximately along the extension of the Montana-Nebraska border) to locations east of that same line to reduce risk due seismic factors.
+We do not subscribe to the theory that we can adequately predict seismic risk using the very short history of seismology.27